 2) Infrared detection.

-It is mainly used in power equipment, petrochemical equipment, mechanical processing process detection, fire detection, crop varieties, and non-destructive detection of defects in materials and components.
+Infrared Non-Destructive Testing (NDT) technology is widely used in a variety of industries, including power equipment, petrochemical equipment, mechanical processing, fire detection, crop analysis, and the detection of defects in materials and components.

 3) Laser holographic detection.

-Its advantages are convenient detection, high sensitivity, no special requirements for the tested object, and quantitative analysis of defects.
+This method offers several advantages, including ease of use, high sensitivity, no special requirements for the tested object, and the ability to perform quantitative analysis of defects.

-The disadvantage is that the deeply buried debonding defects can only be detected when the debonding area is quite large.
+However, one of its disadvantages is that deeply buried debonding defects can only be detected when the debonding area is substantial.